ChatGPTNextWeb/ChatGPT-Next-Web/docs/faq.en.md

 ## How to deploy on Vercel
 1. Register a Github account and fork this project.
 2. Register Vercel (mobile phone verification required, Chinese number can be used), and connect your Github account.
 3. Create a new project on Vercel, select the project you forked on Github, fill in the required environment variables, and start deploying.
-After deployment, you can access your project through the domain provided by Vercel under conditions with a ladder (VPN).
+After deployment, you can access your project through the domain provided by Vercel.
+(Requires proxy in mainland China)
-4. If you need to access it without a wall in China: In your domain management website, add a CNAME record for the domain name, pointing to cname.vercel-dns.com.
+* If you need to access it directly in China: At your DNS provider, add a CNAME record for the domain name, pointing to cname.vercel-dns.com.
 Then set up your domain access on Vercel.

 ## How to modify Vercel environment variables
 - Enter the Vercel console page;
-- Select your chatgpt next web project;
+- Select your chatgpt-next-web project;
 - Click on the Settings option at the top of the page;
 - Find the Environment Variables option in the sidebar;
 - Modify the corresponding values as needed.